samueldemoura/reservoir-meter/README.md

 ### Configuration
 After all the steps above, the ESP8266 should boot and, after a few second of failing to connect to a WiFi AP, start its own.
 The default ssid name is `reservoirmeter` and the default password is `2907158928`.
 Connect to it, and then visit `http://192.168.4.1/` in your browser.

 Input all the necessary values and click save.
-The browser should show there was an empty response.
 If everything went okay, reboot the ESP8266 and it should connect correctly to the WiFi AP specified in the configuration page.

-### Caveats
-The code for the configuration page is very primitive.
-As so, special characters in any of the fields won't work.